 Previous Undergraduate Courses

 The course lays a foundation for functional acquisition of German.
-Class time is devoted to language tasks that will foster communicative competence and will emphasize listening and reading strategies, vocabulary acquisition, authentic input, and oral production.
+Class time is devoted to language tasks that will foster communicative and cultural competence by emphasizing listening and reading strategies, vocabulary acquisition, authentic input, and oral production.
 Conducted in German.

 GER 102